jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In this new society, everyone paid taxes and was answerable to the same laws.
 Church and State were separate.
 The government had checks and balances.
 Holding the levers of power let Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people because the people were player gods.

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
-He was heralded as a renowned breaker of chains, a revealer of dark majic, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.
+The wandering philosopher was heralded as a renowned breaker of chains, a revealer of dark majic, destroyer of corrupted rulebooks, and liberator of player gods with his new philosophy.

 Such was the reward ordinary people gave to the person who said any guy can be the prince, and any girl can be Cinderella.